tjuqxb/Plan-Whiteboard/README.md

 let ws = new WebSocket('ws://localhost:9000');
 ```

 Using the local server IP address.
-The app(static web page) is running at loacal server port 5000.
+The app(static web page) is running at local server port 5000.